Walthamstow Stadium: Decline and closure

-In 1984 a nightclub called Charlie Chan's was opened within the foundations of the clocktower.
-It closed permanently in November 2007.
 It could be said that if a person from the East End of London refers to "going down the dogs", they were probably going to the dog track at Walthamstow or Romford Greyhound Stadium.
-There were once 33 greyhound tracks in London, but only Romford and Crayford remain, after Catford closed in 2003 and Wimbledon in 2017.
+There were once 33 greyhound tracks in London, but only Romford and Crayford remained after Catford closed in 2003 and Wimbledon closed in 2017.

-The directors of Walthamstow Stadium Limited have agreed to the sale of the company's freehold property at Walthamstow Stadium to a development consortium led by London and Quadrant.
-They claim falling profits and attendances forced the sale.
-Formal contracts have been exchanged and completion is expected on or before 1 September 2008.
-The final race was held during Meeting 152 on Saturday 16 August 2008 at 23:00, the winner being No. 2 'Mountjoy Diamond'.
-Numerous attempts to buy or lease the stadium back from developers have been made but have so far been unsuccessful.
-On 8 May 2012 the application for housing on the site was approved by four votes to three.
-On 30 October 2012 Mayor of London Boris Johnson approved the plans for housing.
-The stadium buildings were demolished and were replaced with 292 new homes, but the Grade II-listed front facade remains.
+The directors of Walthamstow Stadium Limited agreed to the sale of the company's freehold property at Walthamstow Stadium to a development consortium led by London and Quadrant.
+They claimed falling profits and attendances forced the sale.
+Formal contracts were exchanged and completed in 2008.
+The final race was held on Saturday 16 August 2008, the winner being 'Mountjoy Diamond'.
+Numerous unsuccessful attempts to buy or lease the stadium back from developers were subsequently made.

+On 8 May 2012, the application for housing on the site was approved by four votes to three.
+On 30 October 2012, Mayor of London Boris Johnson approved the plans for housing.
+The stadium buildings were demolished and were replaced with 292 new homes, but the Grade II-listed front facade remains, as does an outbuilding of kennels which is also Grade II listed.

-In February 2016 the 1930s neon lights were turned on for the first time since the stadium's closure in 2008, following a £100,000 restoration.
+In February 2016, the 1930s neon lights were turned on for the first time since the stadium's closure in 2008, following a £100,000 restoration.

+Television

+The stadium appears as one of the location settings for an episode of the television New Tricks.
+Titled Eyes Down for a Full House, the episode centred around the story of a missing greyhound and a possible murder.
+It was broadcast by the BBC on 5 June 2005 as the sixth episode in the second season of the show.